nebulastream/nebulastream/docs/design/20240927_QueryManager.md

 source thread itself (**G2**).

 The `StopSource` task receives a weak reference to the `RunningSource`, if there was a second `StopSource` pending in the meantime the weak reference is invalidated and the `StopSource` task is discarded.
 If the weak reference is still valid, it is upgraded to a strong reference and the `RunningSources` unregister is called, which internally atomically removes the running source from the RunningQueryPlan.
 Even if multiple concurrent events cause removal of the source only one will succeed.
-Once the strong reference is destroyed the `RunningSource` will stop and destroy the underlying source implementation.
-The source holds a reference to all its successors within the `EmitFunction`.
+Once the `StopSource` task destroyed its strong reference, the `RunningSource` stops and destroys the underlying source implementation.
+The source holds a reference to all its successors in its `EmitFunction`.

 The mechanism for terminating all successor pipelines is described in more detail in a later section.
+In general, garbage collection destroys and thereby terminates all pipelines when their reference count reaches zero, meaning they no longer have predecessors.
-For now it suffices to say that eventually all pipelines which no longer have predecessors will be terminated.
-If however a different source, which has not yet emitted its `EndOfStream` keeps them alive the query will continue running.
+If, however, a different source which has not yet emitted its `EndOfStream` keeps them alive, the query will continue to run.

 ##### System Stop